knupel/ROMANESCO-Processing/README.md

  * shaderBackgroundList.csv file
  * sliderListEN.csv file
  * sliderListFR.csv file
+* In "sources" you create "import" folder
+ * In "import" folder, you drop your "font" folder and you can drop or add "bitmap", "karaoke", "movie" and "svg" folder.
+After you can use this folder to add your files.svg in "svg", files.mov in "movie", files.txt in "karaoke", files.png or files.jpg in "bitmap" folder.
+* Becaraful, if you change or add new sliders in the file "sliderListEN.csv" or "sliderListFR.csv" don't forget to copy in your folder application, because if you don't do that the controler make a crash and you don't know why :)
 * Export all your sketches
   * For the Scene, you must export the sketch two times.
 In the first you must comment the line ````fullScreen()```` after you add "_fullscreen" to the end of the name file.
 After you make the second export uncomment ````fullScreen()````and comment the line ````size()````.
 When the export is done, add "_window"  to the end of the name file.
   * For the other exportation nothing in particular.